-This research project, Careers in Everyday Industries, funded by the National Careers Institute set out to examine retail and hospitality careers and to see how perceptions of low status might be changed.
-This leaflet provides information of relevance to career practitioners.
+The research project Careers in Everyday Industries, funded by the National Careers Institute, set out to examine retail and hospitality careers and to see how perceptions of low status might be changed.
+This leaflet provides information of relevance to career seekers - people looking for work or a change of job.

 Retail and hospitality industries employ up to 20 per cent of the Australian workforce, and operate throughout Australia, yet the industries have long suffered from low prestige.
 This discourages people from imagining worthwhile careers in those sectors, contributes to poor self-image for those working in the industries, and to people leaving the industries.
-Yet the COVID-19 crisis showed just how vital both of these sectors are for the Australian public and for the national economy.
+Yet the COVID-19 crisis showed just how vital both sectors are for the Australian public and for the national economy.

-Five researchers, from Federation University, the University of Queensland and RMIT University, were involved, supported by the national organisation SkillsIQ.
+Five researchers, from Federation University, the University of Queensland and RMIT University, were involved, supported by the national organisation, SkillsIQ.
 The research, carried out in 2021 and 2022, was comprehensive and methodologically rigorous.
 As well as analysing national statistical data, we undertook extensive research with industry stakeholders, career professionals and the general public.
 We undertook in-depth case studies, in seven retail and hospitality companies, interviewing workers and managers, and also compared the Australian situation to two European countries which qualify many more young people in the industries.
 Our findings were validated by a high-level reference group and a group of expert 'critical friends'.
 In total, 264 people were involved in our research.